thindil/steamsky/README.md

 ## Licenses
 The game is available under the GPLv3 license.

-Tcl/Tk, Tklib, Tksvg and Extrafont libraries distributed with the game are under BSD-like license.
+Nuklear GUI library, used in the UI is under MIT license.

-Nuklear GUI library, used in the new UI is under MIT license.
+SDL2 and SDL2 libraries, distributed with the game are available under zlib/libpng license.

 The Licensing for the fonts distributed with the game is as follows: